 First off, you must seriously consider contacting the police because if you are being forced to leave the country against your will, you could be in a dangerous situation.

-If you are not ready to contact the authorities yet, you can still take other precautions to insure your safety.
+If you are not ready to contact the authorities yet, you can still take other precautions to ensure your safety.

-– You can discuss your situation with a school counselor, a social worker, a nurse, a teacher, etc.
+- You can discuss your situation with a school counselor, a social worker, a nurse, a teacher, a lawyer, etc.

 - You can make photocopies of your passport and your personal identification (e.g. driver’s license) along with writing down the address and telephone number of where you will be staying, a detailed summary of your travel schedule, your arrival and departure dates, the names of the people you will be staying with and your future spouse’s information.
 These documents are to be given to someone you trust so that they can contact the police on your behalf if anything happens to you and you do not return to Canada.